gardener/inventory-extension-odg/docs/getting-started.md

 ## Docker Compose

-You can also run a local development environment using Docker Compose, which will start up Redis, PostgreSQL and the extension worker for you.
+You can also run a local development environment using Docker Compose, which will start up Valkey, PostgreSQL and the extension worker for you.
 In order to do that, simply execute the following command.

 ``` shell